Things to Do in Hawaii During Christmas by Island in 2025

 Get all the details on our itinerary and download it for a memorable and easily planned trip to Oahu.

-Things to Do in Maui During Christmas
+Things to Do on Maui During Christmas

-I’ve removed the Lahaina Christmas activities from our list but I hope to bring them back as the town rebuilds.
-Here are things to do on Maui for Christmas.
+I’ve removed the Lahaina Christmas activities from our list, but I hope to bring them back as the town rebuilds.

 - Fireworks on Maui for New Year’s Eve: There will be two public aerial fireworks displays in Maui County for New Year’s Eve.
 One offshore of the Grand Wailea Resort, and the other at the Four Seasons Resort Lānaʻi at Mānele Bay.
 Both displays begin at approximately 11:59 p.m. on Dec.
-31, 2023.
+31.

 - Where to Meet Santa: